 Duties and Responsibilities

-* Attends lectures on law enforcement related topics; course of study may include AZ revised statutes, constitutional law, policy and procedures, and crime scene management.
+* Attends lectures on law enforcement related topics, with a course of study that may include Arizona Revised Statutes, constitutional law, policies and procedures, and crime scene management.
 Studies material presented in lectures to ensure satisfactory performance in required examinations.

-* Performs police related tasks such as arrest and control tactics, defensive tactics, firearms proficiency training, technical vehicle operation, and emergency response driving.
+* Performs police related training tasks such as arrest and control tactics, defensive tactics, firearms proficiency, technical vehicle operation, and emergency response driving.

-* Practices various scenarios related to law enforcement duties; scenarios may include crime in progress, crime scene management, and other situations they may encounter as police officers.
+* Practices various scenarios related to law enforcement duties; scenarios may include crimes in progress, crime scene management, and other situations they may encounter as Police Officers.

 * Completes multiple academic exams with a passing score.
-Completes and passes proficiency evaluations which may include firearms, driving, and defensive tactics.
-Completes AZ Police Officer Standards and Training (POST) Police Officer Physical Agility Test (POPAT) with a passing score.
+Completes and passes proficiency evaluations, which may include firearms, driving, and defensive tactics.
+Completes Arizona Peace Officer Standards and Training (AZ POST) Police Officer Physical Agility Test (POPAT) with a passing score.
 Completes and passes AZ POST comprehensive exam.

 * Performs all other duties and tasks as assigned.